What is pectus excavatum?

-Pectus excavatum is a fairly common congenital deformity that accounts for approximately 90 percent of congenital wall deformities.
+Pectus excavatum accounts for approximately 90 percent of congenital chest wall growth problems.
 Approximately 40 percent of pectus excavatum patients have one or more family members with the same defect.

-Pectus excavatum occurs more often in men than women, appearing in 1 per every 300 to 400 white male births.
+Pectus excavatum occurs more often in men than in women, appearing in one per every 300 to 400 Caucasian male births.